 Posted on June 21, 2017, tagged as award, bereavement, calderdale, family, news, prize, winner

 Apologies for the terrible lack of updates.
 The past 18 months have been some of the toughest of my life.
-In April last year, my parents were both diagnosed with cancer, just six weeks apart, and in both cases it had already spread.
+Last year, my parents were both diagnosed with cancer just six weeks apart, and in both cases it had already spread.
 On May 21st 2017, my beautiful mum, Elizabeth Harrison, passed away aged 74.
 She was smart, funny, practical, and incredibly brave throughout her illness, never once complaining.
 She was my biggest fan and supporter of my writing, and my career made her extremely proud.
 Fortunately, my dad is still here and responding to treatment.

 As you would expect, working has been difficult.
 Despite finding escape in writing, time has been short and filled with hospital appointments, phone calls and everything else that comes with helping to care for someone who is seriously ill.
 Book seven, as yet is untitled, but is very close to having a first draft completed, which is my focus now.